Need a special offer?Find out if your project fits.

 • Documentation for older versions

-You can customize the appearance of Flexmonster using CSS — the same way as for regular HTML.
-Flexmonster offers predefined skins and provides their source code so you can quickly create custom ones.
+Our component comes with predefined themes and provides their source code so you can quickly create custom ones.

-Flexmonster comes with a variety of predefined CSS themes:
+Flexmonster comes with a variety of ready-to-use CSS themes.
+Each available theme is located in the flexmonster/theme/[theme-name]/ folder:

-You can create your custom theme using the custom theme builder or manually.
+You can create a custom theme using the theme builder or manually:

 Step 1.
-Download the .zip archive with the theme builder or clone it from GitHub with the following commands:
+Download a .zip archive with the theme builder or clone it from GitHub with the following commands:

 git clone https://github.com/flexmonster/custom-theme-builder